Emblem of Chandigarh

 The Emblem of Chandigarh is the official seal of the government of the Indian union territory of Chandigarh.

 Design

 The emblem consists of a circular shield depicting a representation of Le Corbusier's Open Hand Monument sculpture which is widely regarded as a symbol of the city of Chandigarh.
+It signify the city's credo of "open to given, open to receive".

 Government banner

 The administration of Chandigarh can be represented by a banner depicting the emblem of the territory on a white background.